GrosvenorTechnology/OemAccessApi/documentation/BootConfiguration/Overview.md

 - **TimeTableEndAdjustment [>=1.0.19635]** - Adds one minute to the end of transitions, allows the use of transitions such as 09:00->17:59 instead of the normal 09:00->18:00.
 This only works when times are used in the HH:mm format, using HH:MM:ss will not have the intended results.
+- **EntityTypeFallbackExtension [>=2.0.179]** - Used to convert the entity source of enhanced
+  reader types (i.e. SmartIntego & OSDP) back to the native types.
+This extension just remaps the Entity Source of Events and States, it does nothing to normalise events.

 ## Network